Japanese cormorant

 The Japanese cormorant (Phalacrocorax capillatus), also known as Temminck's cormorant, is a cormorant native to the east Palearctic.

-It lives from Taiwan, north through Korea and Japan, to the Russian Far East.
+It is migratory, and has been observed to dive to significant depths for food.

-The Japanese cormorant has a black body with a white throat and cheeks and a partially yellow bill.
+It has a black body with a white throat and cheeks and a partially yellow bill.
+Juveniles are plainer and browner, typically so for a cormorant.
+It is one of the larger cormorants, somewhat similar in size to the great cormorant.
+They measure 81 to 92 cm in length with a wingspan of 152 cm and may weigh 2.3 to 3.55 kg.

 It is one of the species of cormorant that has been domesticated by fishermen in a tradition known in Japan as ukai (鵜飼) (literally meaning 'raising a cormorant').
 It is called umiu (ウミウ sea cormorant) in Japanese.
 The Nagara River's well-known fishing masters work with this particular species to catch ayu.